W.H.A.L.E. CHECK Program is All About Child Passenger Safety (CPS)

 Lap and Shoulder Belts: Be sure the lap belt lies across the hips and the shoulder belt across the center of the shoulder and chest.
 Your child’s legs should bend comfortably at the seat’s edge, with his or her back resting flat against the back of the seat.
 Once the safety belt fits properly without a booster, your child no longer needs a special seat.
 All children under 13 should sit in the back seat.

 Be a Community Traffic Safety Team “Virtual Volunteer”.
-Share these bike safety reminders on your social media accounts.
+Share these child passenger safety reminders on your social media accounts.
 Don’t forget to tag us! @trafficsafetyteam on Facebook and Instagram or @trafficsafetyfl on Twitter and Pinterest.

 Bookmarks with child passenger seat guidelines on one side and seat belt safety tips for drivers on the other are available to local libraries for patrons to receive free-of-charge.